zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

  For more information about common hosting scenarios, see  [portalfx-extensions-hosting-service-scenarios.md#sideloading](portalfx-extensions-hosting-service-scenarios.md#sideloading).
 For information about debugging switches or feature flags that are used in hosting, see  [portalfx-extensions-flags.md](portalfx-extensions-flags.md).
 For more information about alternatives to the local host environment, see [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

-## Common use cases for custom stamps
+## Common use cases for custom extensions

-There are several scenarios in which a developer may use custom stamps to test various aspects of an extension.
+There are several scenarios in which a developer test various aspects of an extension with different editions of the same extension.
 Some of them are as follows.

 <details>